EvgenyZamatevsky/EvgenyZamatevsky/README.md

 # 👋 Hi, my name is Evgeniy Zamatevskiy!

-## I'm a beginner Front-end developer from Belarus.
+## I'm Front-end developer

+# And I'm currently looking for a job.

 ### Languages and Technologies